Sebaceous gland: Acne

 Acne is a common occurrence, particularly during puberty in teenagers, and is thought to relate to an increased production of sebum due to hormonal factors.
 The increased production of sebum can lead to a blockage of the sebaceous gland duct.
 This can cause a comedo (commonly called a blackhead or a whitehead), which can lead to infection, particularly by the bacteria Cutibacterium acnes.
 This can inflame the comedones, which then change into the characteristic acne lesions.
 Comedones generally occur on the areas with more sebaceous glands, particularly the face, shoulders, upper chest and back.
 Comedones may be "black" or "white" depending on whether the entire pilosebaceous unit, or just the sebaceous duct, is blocked.
 Sebaceous filaments—innocuous build-ups of sebum—are often mistaken for whiteheads.

 There are many treatments available for acne from reducing sugars in the diet, to medications that include antibiotics, benzoyl peroxide, retinoids, and hormonal treatments.
-Retinoids reduce the amount of sebum produced by the sebaceous glands.
+Oral retinoids, principally isotretinoin, reduce the amount of sebum produced by the sebaceous glands via induction of apoptosis and are among the most effective agents, while topical retinoids produce mild exfoliation and decrease the adhesiveness of keratinocytes, thus normalizing keratinization and reducing the buildup of dead skin cells which can clog pores and lead to microcomedone formation.
 Should the usual treatments fail, the presence of the Demodex mite could be looked for as the possible cause.
+However, considering Demodex mites thrive in sebum rich regions, oral isotretinoin should still be efficacious in such cases by destroying their living space.